Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology

 \section{Introduction}

-Platoon systems in transportation networks designate a class of network systems where automated vehicles, typically arranged in a string, cooperate via some distributed control protocol, or coupling, in order to travel along the longitudinal direction \cite{levine1966optimal}.
-Vehicle platooning can lead to an increase in road throughput and travel safety, while reducing travel time, fuel consumption and \text{CO$_2$} emission due to the reduced air drag.
-Typically, the designed distributed control protocol that is designed for a platoon must guarantee internal stability and string stability of the platoon system, e.g., see \cite{ploeg2013lp,seiler2004disturbance,middleton2010string,bian2019reducing}.
-The internal stability characterizes the platoon stability as a system, which translates to having a vehicle match its {speed} to the {speed} of the vehicle in front of it, or the platoon leader, while keeping a desired inter-vehicle distance \cite{FENG201981}.
-The string stability enable vehicle platoons to be able to attenuate the error signals when propagating down the vehicle string \cite{STUDLI2017157}.
-Specifically, if the system is string stable, then: (i) vehicles can attain and keep the desired configuration; (ii) the effects of disturbances are attenuated along the string \cite{monteil2019string}.
+Platoon systems in transportation networks refer to a class of network{ed} systems, in which automated vehicles, typically arranged in a string, cooperate via some distributed control protocols, or coupling, to proceed along the longitudinal direction \cite{levine1966optimal}.
+Vehicle platooning can boost road throughput and travel safety, while reducing travel time, fuel consumption and \text{CO$_2$} emissions due to the reduced air drag.
+Typically, the distributed control protocol that is designed for a platoon must guarantee internal stability and string stability of the platoon system, e.g., see \cite{ploeg2013lp,seiler2004disturbance,middleton2010string,bian2019reducing}.
+Internal stability refers to a vehicle matching its speed to the {speed} of the vehicle in front of it, or the platoon leader, while keeping a desired inter-vehicle distance \cite{FENG201981}.
+String stability enables vehicle platoons to attenuate the error signals as they propagate down the vehicle string \cite{STUDLI2017157}.
+To be more precise, if the system is string stable, then: (i) vehicles can attain and keep the desired configuration; (ii) the effects of disturbances are attenuated along the string \cite{monteil2019string}.
 Historically, the work on string stability can be traced back to \cite{peppard1974string} and to the \textit{California PATH} program \cite{sheikholeslam1990longitudinal}.